Monday, December 27, 2021

 Instead, I have time every morning to read and meditate on the Word.
 I can kneel and pray for as long as my rickety old knees can stand it.
 I have time to really listen to God.

 As a younger man, most of my ministry was in raising a family.
 Now my ministry extends into other areas as God opens new doors and opportunities.
-Even though my hearing is not as good, I’m more in tune to His voice.
+Even though my hearing is not as good, I’m more in tune with His voice.
 My mind isn’t as sharp, but I’m more grateful for His blessings.
 My reactions are slower, but I’m quicker to rely on Him.
 My eyesight might not be perfect, but I view God’s enormity more clearly than ever before.

 Every season of our lives has purpose.
 God doesn’t cast us off in our later years just because our vigor is fading.
 He uses us, no matter our age, to continue His work.